 Rooting your Android devices with the universal KingRoot One Click Rooting App

-- Download the universal one click app called KingRoot from this official XDA Developers page here.
+1. Download the universal one click app called KingRoot from the direct download links below:

 Once you have checked that your device does have root access thanks to the root checker app, you can install the root-requiring apps from the Google Play Store.